14 Bedroom Design Ideas We Love

 Opulent and classic, the neoclassical bedroom trend is all about making a grandeur statement.
 Think of an 18th-century French chateau with shabby chic furniture and that’s neoclassical in a nutshell.
 Elegant and sophisticated, this trend features style elements such as wall panelling, chandeliers, muted colours with pops of metallic, plus intricate patterns like baroque.

 The lure of a beach is stronger than ever, so why not bring the beach to your bedroom?
-Nautical style is timeless and will feel ever more appreciated right now.
+The nautical style is timeless and will feel ever more appreciated right now.
 Distressed wooden furniture is a must, along with a colour palette of seafoam blue, off-white and pops of sunny yellow.

 Zen interiors incorporate ancient Chinese teachings of holistic health benefits from natural elements.
 This includes wood, earth, fire, metal and water, so bear these in mind when designing your Zen master bedroom.
-Perhaps opt for a metal or wooden bed frame, for starters.
+Perhaps opt for a metal bed or wooden bed frame, for starters.

-In terms of colour, a Zen bedroom should be neutral with minimal pops of bright shades – think a throw on the end of the bed, a piece of abstract art hung on the wall, or an embroidered pendant lampshade.
+In terms of colour, a Zen bedroom should be neutral with minimal pops of bright shades – think a throw on the end of the bed, a piece of abstract art hung on the wall or an embroidered pendant lampshade.
 To help keep things minimal and distractions at bay, we suggest investing in some handy storage furniture or a storage bed frame to help you keep everything out of sight, leaving you with a space that’s purely for relaxation, sleep and spending time with your partner.

 When deciding on the layout of your Zen bedroom, consider following some simple Feng Shui bedroom tips to help create a good flow of positive energy.
-Instructions include placing your bed centrally in the room with matching bedside chests either side.
+Instructions include placing your bed centrally in the room with matching bedside chests on either side.

 There are two micro-trends within Zen bedroom design, check them out below for further inspiration: